workfloworchestrator/orchestrator-core/docs/workshops/beginner/domain-models.md

 concepts that will be covered.

-To put a part of the terminology in context, products are modeled using a set op product blocks.
+To put a part of the terminology in context, products are modeled using a set of product blocks.
 The product attributes are modelled by resource types.
 By default all resource types are mutable and can be changed over the lifetime of a subscription.
 Fixed inputs are used to model immutable attributes.